vmamore/my-notes/software-architecture-for-developers/what-is-architecture.md

 - Is about understanding what you need to build.
 Creating a vision for building it and making appropiate design decisions.
 - Requirements -> Drive Architecture

+#### Architecture, regardless of the domain, is about structure and vision.